Ransomware Affiliate Arrest Reshapes Darkweb Activity

 Risks for Researchers After an Arrest

+Many ransomware-as-a-service arrests focus on identifying payment flows.
 Public arrests often trigger hidden-web movement.
 Fake “official” sites surface claiming continuity.
 This is where the ransomware arrest increases the risk of encountering cloned or malicious onion domains.
+Additionally, see article on darkweb domain seizure

 Verification Remains Essential